urbit/UIPs/UIPS/UIP-01XX.md

 ## Specification

-Nock interpreters SHOULD recognize the `%memo` static hint as follows (or extensionally equivalent behavior):
+Nock interpreters SHOULD recognize the `%loop` static hint as follows (or extensionally equivalent behavior):

 - Maintain a stack of subject and formula pairs
 - On entry into the hinted computation